 To be successful academically, you must take the initiative.
 Take personal responsibility for your education, formulate clear academic goals, and then pursue those goals with determination rather than depending solely on UC or host university requirements for direction.
 Japanese university courses typically have less structure than UC courses.
 Professors rarely provide syllabi and, even if they do, may change the content of the course during the term.
 Check with each professor about specific course requirements, paper deadlines, exam dates, and any other matters related to your academic responsibilities.

 Beware of being influenced by the rigor—or lack thereof—with which Japanese students appear to be engaged in their studies.
 In contrast to UC students, Japanese students often place less emphasis on letter grades and more on merely passing their courses.

 You will earn direct UC credit and grades for all coursework.
-Fall grades are usually available early to mid-December.
-Final grades for the year program are usually available in late July.
+Fall grades are usually available in mid-December to early January.
+Winter grades are usually available in late April.
+Final grades for the spring and year programs are usually available in late July.

 It is not the Japanese custom for instructors to give detailed comments on written work and final papers, and exams are not usually returned. the grade itself is generally considered appropriate and adequate feedback.

 Grading is typically conducted by detracting points for errors, rather than rewarding points for correct work.
-If you experience difficulties with your courses, talk to the study center director and staff.
+If you experience difficulties with your courses, talk to the study center staff.

 Some universities are similar to UC in their standards and grading system.
 In many cases, poor grades are the result of excessive absences, tardiness, missing assignments, and lack of communication between UC students and instructors.
 Class attendance is required unless you are explicitly excused for a valid reason.
 Many faculty members monitor and consider attendance in class, on field trips, and at academic events when determining the course grade.